midlifeclutch/discord-pug/README.md

 - `.add <elo>`: Add yourself to the current queue.
 - `.ready`: Notify the bot you're ready.
+- `.queue`: Shows everyone who queued

 ### Admin Commands

-There's no checks in place for these at the moment, don't troll please.

 - `.start`: Starts a queue
+  - `.start` has optional arguments:
+    - `--noq`: By default you are automatically added to the queue, disable this behaviour.
 - `.stop`: Stops and empties the queue
-- `.queue`: Shows everyone who queued
 - `.suggest`: Suggests the teams based on Elo, it's not perfect but it is quick.